Ex-libris/SXM2py/Readme.md

 ## Expected Input Folder Structure

+Folder \
-├── scan1.txt
+├── scan1.txt \
-├── scan1TopoFwd.int
+├── scan1TopoFwd.int \
 ├── scan1TopoFwd.bmp
-├── scan1BiasFwd.int
-├── scan1BiasFwd.bmp
-├── ...

 Each `.txt` file describes the scan parameters and lists the `.int` files used.
 This tool will parse each `.txt`, inspect the listed `.int` files, and retain only those that contain real data.
 This is for example useful to avoid bacward/forward empty files, channels that are preserved but contain no changes (Bias, qPlus AFM is there is no afm acquisition, LIAX, LIAY, etc)

 ## How to Use

 You must run the file 'run.py'.
+In path of batch_process_folder put your path to your datafiles.
 By default I have kept onlt the topgrahy forward channel and the tunneling current, but you can add any other names tfor matching your file names : from sxm2py.batch import batch_process_folder

 batch_process_folder(